 The cable of the SE846 is tough.
 It is unlike other rubber cables commonly found on IEM.
 In fact, it uses Kevlar reinforced cables.
-Kevlar is a strong and lightweight material that is used for military equipments.
+Kevlar is a strong and lightweight material that is commonly used for military equipment

 There is a downside to this.
 The cable portion that runs over the ear is really ungiving.
 Despite claiming to have formable wires, I find it really hard to bend the wires around my ears comfortably.